 The open strings

 The violin has four strings, each of which can be identified by their diameter and sometimes by the material they’re made of (however, this is not always the case).
-The friction of the bow against the strings produces vibrations that travel through the taut string and are then transmitted from the bridge to the body of the instrument.
+Friction of the bow against the strings produces vibrations that travel through the taut string and are then transmitted from the bridge to the body of the instrument.
 The instrument body becomes the resonance chamber, with the sound escaping from the F-holes.
 Yet how do we explain the difference in sounds produced by the different strings?

 G = 196Hz